mbrickerd/advent-of-code-python/README.md

 #### `solutions/`

 Contains the solution files for each day's challenge.
-Each file represents a self-contained solution where you implement logic for both parts of the day’s task.
+Each file represents a self-contained solution where you implement logic for both parts of the day's task.

 #### `templates/`